F41zK4r1m/HackTheBox/Stocker.md

 Also, found a re-direction towards the domain : http://stocker.htb, added this redirection to the /etc/hosts file.

-After adding browsed through the website & a regular website which is still under developement.
+After adding browsed through the website & found a regular website which is still under developement.

 ![image](https://user-images.githubusercontent.com/87700008/216768868-8f1e54cd-770a-453e-b219-499d2a486f41.png)